15 Essentials to Pack for Any Picnic

 A day in the park can help you meet new pesky friends: bugs!
 Reduce the chances of insect bites by taking along and liberally applying bug spray.
 Repellents with DEET, lemon eucalyptus oil and picaridin generally last longer than other sprays, and work best when applied after sunscreen.
 If you find sprays too imprecise, you can also get repellent lotion.

 It’s easy to opt for picnic destinations that have chairs or tables provided, but on a beautiful day, seating might be limited.
 Don’t forget to bring along a blanket for both seating and spreading your lunch fare.
-Make sure you have enough room for everyone.
-According to members of the Portland Picnic Society, 9 square feet of blanket space per person leaves optimum room to stretch out after a big meal.
-For smaller picnics, we like Matador's pocket blanket ($30), which is water resistant (no more wet butts!) and has weighted corners with built-in stakes for windy days.
+Make sure you have enough room for everyone—according to members of the Portland Picnic Society, 9 square feet of blanket space per person leaves optimum room to stretch out after a big meal.
+For smaller picnics, we like Matador's pocket blanket ($24), which is water resistant (no more wet butts!) and has pocket corners you can fill with rocks so it stays put on windy days.

 5. Bottled Beverages